 Edward R. Maguire is a Professor in the School of Criminology and Criminal Justice at Arizona State University.
 He received his Ph.D. in Criminal Justice from the State University of New York at Albany in 1997.

 Professor Maguire’s professional interests cover a wide range, but most of his work focuses on policing and violence.
 He has led several externally funded national studies of police organization and innovation within the United States using a variety of research methods.
-Much of his early research used insights from organization theory to understand and improve police agencies.
-More recently, his policing research has begun to focus on procedural justice and legitimacy, the police response to crowds, and the capacity of police to address violent crime.
+Much of his early policing research used insights from organization theory to understand and improve police agencies.
+More recently, his policing research has begun to focus on procedural justice and legitimacy, the police response to crowds, the capacity of police to address violent crime, officer health and wellness, and the role of intergroup communication for improving police-community relations.

-Professor Maguire is invited regularly to speak on topics related to crime and justice throughout the United States and around the world.
-He has written or edited seven books and more than 115 journal articles and book chapters on various themes related to policing, violence, and other topics.
+Professor Maguire is invited regularly to speak on topics related to policing and violence throughout the United States and around the world.
+He has written or edited seven books and more than 120 journal articles and book chapters on various themes related to policing, violence, and other topics.

 Aside from his academic career, Professor Maguire enjoyes teaching and training in Brazilian jiu jitsu and spending time with his family.